 If there is any doubt, payment will be subject to further investigations or inquiries.

-If you are deemed to be more than 25% responsible for a crash where someone was injured and have paid your CTP premium (via your registration), you will be required to pay an excess.
+If you are deemed to be more than 25% responsible for an accident where someone was injured and have paid your CTP premium (via your registration), you will be required to pay an excess.
 This amount is indexed as at 1 January each year.
-The amount of the excess an insured person may have to pay will depend on the date the crash occurred.
+The amount of the excess an insured person may have to pay will depend on the date the accident occurred.
 The maximum excess can be located at: www.mac.sa.gov.au

 In some circumstances, the CTP compensation paid to the injured person may be recovered from you if, for example you: